parrt/msds692/README.md

 **SPATIAL COORDINATES:**<br>

-* Class is held at 101 Howard in 5th floor classroom 527.
+* Class is held at 101 Howard in 5th floor classroom 529.
-* Exams are held in 527 and 529.
+* Exams are held in the big room on the main floor.
 Both sections meet together.
 * My office is room 607 @ 101 Howard up on mezzanine

-**TEMPORAL COORDINATES.** Wed Aug 22 - Wed Oct 10.
+**TEMPORAL COORDINATES.** Tue Aug 20 - Thu Oct 10.

 * Section 01: Mon/Wed 10-11:50AM
 * Section 02: Mon/Wed 1:15-3:05PM
-* Exams: Wednesdays, 9:00 - 9:55AM and (last exam) 3:00-4:00PM
+* Exam 1: ...

 **INSTRUCTION FORMAT**.
 Class runs for 1:50 hours, 2 days/week.
 Instructor-student interaction during lecture is encouraged and we'll mix in mini-exercises / labs during class.
 All programming will be done in the Python 3 programming language, unless otherwise specified.